 Although the last item is normally only a problem for people who use nitrous oxide as a recreational drug and can use it dangerously, it does remind us that it can be addictive.

 Despite its drawbacks, nitrous oxide inhaled sedation makes sense for many people.
-To talk to a sedation dentist in Orange County about nitrous oxide as an option to overcome your anxiety, please contact Rice Dentistry in Irvine.
+To talk to a sedation dentist in Orange County about nitrous oxide as an option to overcome your anxiety, please request an appointment at Rice Dentistry in Irvine.